Superconformal simple type and Witten's conjecture: Preliminaries

 Versions of the following result have appeared in \cite{FSTurkish}, \cite[Theorem 14.1.1]{Froyshov_2008}, and \cite[Theorem 4.6.7]{NicolaescuSWNotes}.

-\begin{thm}[Blow-up formula for Seiberg-Witten invariants] \cite[Theorem 14.1.1]{Froyshov_2008} Let $X$ be a standard four-manifold and let $\widetilde X=X\#\bar{\CC\PP}^2$ be its blow-up.
-Then $\widetilde X$ has Seiberg-Witten simple type if and only if that is true for $X$.
-If $X$ has Seiberg-Witten simple type, then
+\begin{thm}[Blow-up formula for Seiberg--Witten invariants] \cite[Theorem 14.1.1]{Froyshov_2008} Let $X$ be a standard four-manifold and let $\widetilde X=X\#\bar{\CC\PP}^2$ be its blow-up.
+Then $\widetilde X$ has Seiberg--Witten simple type if and only if that is true for $X$.
+If $X$ has Seiberg--Witten simple type, then

 where $e^*\in H^2(\widetilde X;\ZZ)$ is the Poincar\'e dual of the exceptional curve, and if $K\in B(X)$, then \end{thm}